renypayus/iglossary/README.md

 When coding in UIKit we always use `class`  for views rather than `struct`, but in SwiftUI we use `struct` by default to represent common kinds of data.

 #### View
 In SwiftUI, Most of every component is called View.
 Body is a View.
-Text is a View,  List is another View and a NavigationView is abviously a View.
+Text is a View,  List is another View and a NavigationView is obviously a View.

 ## Implementation